Who We Are

-Researcher at Inform since 2001, she has an undergraduate degree from the University of Manchester in Comparative Religion and Social Anthropology and a Masters degree from the London School of Economics and Political Science in Social Research Methods (Sociology).
-In September 2009, she began studying for her PhD in the Psychosocial Studies Department at Birkbeck, University of London.
-Her thesis is on the subject of spirituality and childbirth.
-At Inform, her primary responsibility is maintenance of the database of religious movements, but she also responds to many of the enquiries that Inform receives.
-She is particularly interested in Pagan religions and in new Christian movements such as the International Churches of Christ and Peniel Church.
-She has recently guest edited a special issue of The Pomegranate: The International Journal of Pagan Studies (volume 11, no. 1, 2009).
-Click here for information on her publications
+Researcher at Inform since 2001, Sarah has an undergraduate degree from the University of Manchester in Comparative Religion and Social Anthropology and a Masters degree from the London School of Economics and Political Science in Social Research Methods (Sociology).
+She is currently writing her PhD thesis, entitled ‘A Nicer Birth: Negotiating the Ideal and the Practical in Natural Birth’, in the School of European Culture and Languages, University of Kent.
+At Inform, she responds to many of the enquiries that Inform receives, helps maintain the database of religious movements and manages some of the Inform projects.
+She is particularly interested in Pagan religions, new Christian movements, and millennial movements.
+She has co-edited two volumes in the Routledge-Inform book series, including a volume on prophecy and another on counselling.
+Click here for information on her publications.

 Assistant Research Officer

 Silke has been Assistant Research Officer at Inform since 2006.
 The primary focus of her work is researching religious groups for the Inform database and cataloguing the Inform library.
 In 2004, she received an MSc in Religion in Contemporary Society (Sociology) from the London School of Economics, the focus of her dissertation being on death in New Religious Movements.
 In 1999, she received a BA (Hons) in Religious Studies from King’s College London.
+She is also a UKCP registered attachment-based psychoanalytic psychotherapist.
 Click here for information on her publications.